Incoming Transfer Students

 If you transferred from outside the state of Utah:

-If you took a course from out of state that you think should fulfill a Mechanical Engineering major requirement, you may submit a syllabus to see if the course would be approved as equivalent to a major requirement through our Course Articulation Form (you can use that form for Mechanical Engineering, Materials Science, and Electrical Engineering courses); Math, Physics and Chemistry have their own articulation forms: Math Articulation FormPhysics Articulation Form; Chemistry Articulation Form
+An engineering course should be submitted using our Course Articulation Form (you can use that form for Mechanical Engineering, Materials Science, and Electrical Engineering courses); Math, Physics and Chemistry have their own articulation forms: Math Articulation FormPhysics Articulation Form; Chemistry Articulation Form

 We recommend you contact an Academic Advisor before filling out any of those forms.